RanjaniMudaliar/SNLP-Tasks/README.md

                 2. Dhanalakshmi, V., and S. Rajendran.
 "Natural language processing tools for tamil grammar learning and teaching."
 International journal of Computer  Applications (2010): 0975-8887.

                  3. Dhanalakshmi, V., R. U. Rekha, Arun Kumar, K. P. Soman, and S. Rajendran.
 "Morphological analyzer for agglutinative languages using machine learning approaches."
 In 2009 International Conference on Advances in Recent Technologies in Communication and Computing, pp. 433-435.
 IEEE, 2009.

+ 17 Task for 27 file has the summary of Regional Language Tasks